mweel1/usa_high_level/grants/personal-profile/index.md

 When a vehicle is registered at the DMV, the DMV will update your registration.
 A link will be provided to go to the DMV, login and pay your bill with debit or credit.

+## Ledger

+This will be a ledger of all bank transactions with receipts and current balance due.

 ## Accounts Receivables

 All accounts receivables used in the market place will be stored here, a link to cancel subscriptions will be provided.

+## Incoming Deliveries

+Any deliveries designated to you will be stored along with the updated tracking information.

 ## Account Payable